russtx/workflows/README.md

-# Workflows Course
+#workflows

-This project is an example of workflow management for a lynda.com course.
+This is a sample of a workflow setup